-3.2 Choice of $\lambda$
+3.2 Choice of λ

-For choosing $\lambda$ in equation (7): if it is too large then the effect of the pseudoinverses in (7) will be dulled in their ability to perform cascade untangling.
-Hence for large $\lambda$ , the benefits of target-space learning start to disappear.
+For choosing λ in equation (7): if it is too large than the effect of the pseudoinverses in (7) will be dulled in their ability to perform cascade untangling.
+Hence for large λ , the benefits of target-space learning start to disappear.

-If $\lambda$ is too small, then the inverse might become close-to-singular.
-This would mean small changes in $A_j$ make large changes to the generated weight matrices, and hence the learning gradients in target space would become too steep.
+If λ is too small, then the inverse might become close-to-singular.
+This would mean small changes in A_j make large changes to the generated weight matrices, and hence the learning gradients in target space would become too steep.